erenivon/simple-web3js-blockchain/README.md

+> Unuseable for now because kovan testnet is down.
+Should change smart contracts
 # Bixos Air Auction

 > the project generally sells 4 air conditioners at auction, but this auction continues all the time, so you can't own any air conditioner forever and everything working with web3